yukitsuji/Traffic_Signs_Recognition_cnn/README.md

 ----

 ## Step 2: Design and Test a Model Architecture

-Design and implement a deep learning model that learns to recognize traffic signs.
-Train and test your model on the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).

-There are various aspects to consider when thinking about this problem:

-- Neural network architecture
-- Play around preprocessing techniques (normalization, rgb to grayscale, etc)
-- Number of examples per label (some have more than others).
-- Generate fake data.

 Here is an example of a [published baseline model on this problem](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf).
 It's good practice to try to read papers like these.